Here’s my guide to visiting the Pantheon in Rome Italy, with must know tips for visiting.

 The Pantheon was originally built by Marcus Agrippa in 27 BC.
 Agrippa was the Emperor Augustus’ right hand man, general, admiral, and son-in-law.

-With this edifice, Agrippa wanted to celebrate His (and Augustus’) victory at Actium over Antony and Cleopatra.
+With this edifice, Agrippa wanted to celebrate his (and Augustus’) victory at Actium over Antony and Cleopatra.

 The Pantheon was a temple dedicated to all of the gods, all Roman deities.
 Agrippa’s original version was destroyed by fire in 80 AD.
+But his name is still emblazoned on the front.

-We known (from brick dating) that it was completed in 120-128 AD, during the reign of Emperor Hadrian.
+What you see today was completed in 120-128 AD, during the reign of Emperor Hadrian.

 Hadrian was a well-traveled emperor, a true Grecophile.
 He reimagined the Pantheon as an oversized Greek temple — with 40 foot tall Corinthian granite columns from Egypt, a pediment, and portico.